 Each license is valid for a year and must be renewed by February 15 of the next calendar year.

 The Code Compliance Officers strive to improve the quality of life in Bozeman by handling complaints of illegal dumping.
-They deal with everything from dumped furniture to discarded pallets to pile of garbage.
+They deal with everything from dumped furniture to discarded pallets to piles of garbage.

 After working to identify the property owners, they will ensure the items are removed.